Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1ps.md

 **Your questions** Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?

+## Additional Learning Resource:

+There are tools for helping you keep track of and manage your library of paper.
+For example here is a link to a  free and useful resource: [Zotero](https://www.zotero.org/)
+The takeaway here is to make sure you have a system in place for managing your paper.

+Biology refresher:  If you need additional learning materials or refresher for biology you can start by going through the first 3 chapters (It is very brief don't worry) of The Machinery of Life by David S. Goodsell.
+An electronic copy of the book is available from Stanford Library and you should be able to access from [here](https://stanford.idm.oclc.org/login?url=https://link.springer.com/book/10.1007%2F978-0-387-84925-6)